NAATI CCL 8 Must-Know Exam Tips - from NAATI Accredited Paraprofessional Interpreter

 1. Always take notes in English

 Generally we tend to write faster in English than in Nepali.
-We all can agree that writing and/or typing in Nepali is a bit slower as there are too many characters and modifications as well.
+We all can agree that writing and/or typing in Nepali is a bit slower as there are too many characters and modifications.
 When it comes to note-taking, we do not write a full sentence or a complete word.
 We only write few letters, for example ‘msg’ for message, ‘popn’ for population, and so on.
 This method of writing an incomplete word for taking notes can prove to be very difficult with Nepali words.

 If you don’t believe me, you can see it for yourself.
 Download our free resources or go to NepaliNaati’s YouTube channel and practise note-taking in both languages.
 You’ll then realise that it’s much easier to take notes in English regardless of the segment’s language.
 However, while taking notes in the exam, if you cannot think of the English translation for a Nepali word immediately, then simply write down that word in Nepali as it is.
 You might memorise the translation of that word later on while speaking.